bones-brigade/kafka-openshift-react-sparkline/client/README.md

-# kafka-react-openshift-python-sparkline client
+# kafka-openshift-react-sparkline client

-This is the browser side code for the kafka-react-openshift-python-sparkline application.
+This is the browser side code for the kafka-openshift-react-sparkline application.
 It can be built and served as a static page in several ways.
 For convenience it is deployed as a nodejs application using instructions from the upstream